JHUG/jhug.github.io/_posts/2018-03-02-jhug-meetup-february-28th-2018.md

 **Thomas**

 <p style="text-align: left;">
-  <em>I want you to speak about subjects you don&#8217;t know anything about but you find interesting and you are curious.
+  <em>I want you to speak about subjects you don't know anything about but you find interesting and you are curious.
 Do some research, experiment a bit and come to give a talk.
 I am sure it will be very good.</em>
 </p>

 **Spyros**